Water Efficiency Master Plan

 - Almost half of the 3.2 billion gallons of water consumed each year (2021 statistic) in Castle Rock goes toward outdoor irrigation.

-Approximately 25 strategies were implemented or expanded over the past 7 years.
+Approximately 25 strategies were implemented or expanded over the past seven years.
 These are the most impactful.

 Implemented in 2009, this billing structure promotes water conservation through a tiered rate system that rewards conservation and charges respectively more for consumption.
 In 2020, the water budget rate structure for non-residential customers was adjusted for actual plant material and irrigable area.
 An adjustment for residential customers is currently being evaluated.
 Residential customers that remove turf with a SmartScape/ColoradoScape rebate do have their budget adjusted accordingly.